HayaaQutaishat/09-time-to-practice-starting-code/README.md

 Clicking on "view full screen" button will take the user to the "Quote detail" page.
+In this page users can view and add comments on a specific quote.

 <img width="1440" alt="Screen Shot 2022-12-23 at 5 13 04 PM" src="https://user-images.githubusercontent.com/95029840/209365767-a63ffa05-7e93-4c19-a9a5-bffa878d009b.png">